ronmichel/TheRock/docs/rfcs/RFC0008-OS-Packaging-Requirements.md

 Our goals are to:

-1. **Standardize packaging behaviour acros Linux, Windows, and Python ecosystems (pip and WheelNext)**
+1. **Standardize packaging behaviour acros Linux, Windows native, Windows WSL2**
 2. **Ensure predicatble upgrade behaviour, side-by-side support, and compatibility with OS package managers (apt, dnf, yum, zypper for SLES)**
 3. **Comply with legal, licensing, and redistrobution rules**
 4. **Support automated packaging workflows in TheRock with productized deliverables**